Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Mip-NeWRF Framework

 in which $\nu_k$ is interpreted as the electromagnetic wave radiation amplitude strength.
 It is product of VA amplitude intensity (range of which is $[0,1]$, ) and residual intensity proportion reaches the receiver in the sense of volumetric rendering.

 The receiver CFR is obtained by summing contributions from every path ray:

-where $\mu_{t,k}$ is the expected distance from the $k$-th frustum to the receiver, $\zeta_k$ denotes the interface interaction attenuation along the path from $\mu_{t,k}$ to the receiver (see Eq.~\ref{eq2-4}), and ${x}_k$ is the VA transmit amplitude predicted by the network.
-It is noted that $\nu_k$, $\zeta_k$, and free-space loss are not conflicting due to they act at different levels (probabilistic visibility and physical propagation mechanism) and are combined multiplicatively in the predicted result.
+where $\mu_{t,k}$ is the expected distance from the $k$-th frustum to the receiver, $\zeta_k$ denotes the interface interaction attenuation along the path from $\mu_{t,k}$ to the receiver (see Eq.~\eqref{eq2-4}), and ${x}_k$ is the VA transmit amplitude predicted by the network.
+Note that $\zeta_k$ only accounts for the amplitude attenuation caused by surface interactions, while the corresponding phase components are implicitly absorbed into the learned complex amplitude $x_k$.
+Factors $\nu_k$, $\zeta_k$, and free-space loss are not conflicting due to they act at different levels (probabilistic visibility and physical propagation mechanism) and are combined multiplicatively in the predicted result.